Designing Narratives for Event Experiences

 Discover how to use narrative and storytelling to create site-specific installations and performances, pop up interventions and mass festival experiences.
 You will chart the background and context to these formats, and find out how to apply a range of methods to suit different environments...

-Taught by: Pigalle Tavakkoli, Tutor to be confirmed.
+Taught by: Pigalle Tavakkoli, A respected industry expert.

 Discover how to use narrative and storytelling to create site-specific installations and performances, pop up interventions and mass festival experiences.
 You will chart the background and context to these formats, and find out how to apply a range of methods to suit different environments.
 You will gain new perspectives for developing event narratives, and a variety of techniques to tell high impact stories which leave lasting memories with audiences long after they have left.